Coronavirus (COVID-19) Updates and Information

 - Food assistance is an essential service.
 The Food Depository and community partners throughout our network will stay open during the Illinois ‘Stay-at-Home’ order.
 While some programs have temporarily closed, we’re working closely with our network to support continued operations.

-- School meals: Many schools are providing take-home meals that families can pick up.
-Some schools are providing curbside pick up to support social distancing.
-Some schools are providing several days’ worth of meals.
-Call your child’s school or visit the Chicago Public Schools website for more information.
+- Meals for children: Many schools are providing take-home meals that families can pick up.
+Some schools are providing multiple days’ worth of food.
+Call your child’s school or visit this Chicago Public Schools page for more details.

 - Public benefits: Our Benefits Outreach team can help you apply for SNAP and Medicaid and make referrals for other public benefits.
-Call our hotline at 773-843-5416 for a free confidential interview, or fill out our form and receive a call back.
+Learn more here.

 - Visit our community partners, not our facility: The Food Depository distributes food through a network of community partners.
 We do not give out food at our facility.
 If you need food today, call 773-247-3663 or 311 for help finding food.